cakephp/docs/en/development/testing.rst

         }
     }

 No fixtures need to be loaded.
 The 5 articles created will exist only in this test.
+The static method ``::find()`` will query the database without using the table ``ArticlesTable`` and it's events.

 Mocking Model Methods
 ---------------------